Unity-Technologies/com.unity.multiplayer.samples.coop/Documentation/Photon-Realtime/Readme.md

 1. Access Wizard from Window → Photon Realtime → Wizard
 2. Click next until you get to the Photon Cloud Setup Part
-3. If you don't already have an account or e-mail, click on the Visit Dashboard button in order to create one
+3. If you don't already have an account or an App Id, click on the Visit Dashboard button in order to create one
     1. If you just created an account for the first time you need to also create a New Application from Photon's Dashboard
     2. NOTE!
 The Photon Type for Boss Room is: `Photon Realtime`

    ![Images/Photon-App.png](Images/Photon-App.png)